-Our team is dedicated to empowering individuals to save lives and safeguard communities against public health threats.
 By leveraging advanced analytics and generating forecasts, we strive to enhance responses to public health emergencies.
 This involves recognizing historical patterns in signals that may indicate changes in human behavior.
 Such insights can assist decision-makers in anticipating substantial shifts in healthcare usage.

-With about 90% of Internet penetration in the United States, Internet search queries capture a high proportion of the population’s interests and concerns.
-For example, respiratory diseases-related Internet search activity has been shown to closely mirror a population's health status.
+Respiratory diseases-related Internet search activity has been shown to closely mirror a population's health status.
 We frequently observe that when a high proportion of the population is affected by a respiratory disease (for example, influenza), Internet searches related to such disease also tend to increase.
 In moments when disease levels are very low, we observe very little related search activity.
 An increase in searches for symptoms associated with respiratory disease infections in a particular region could thus indicate the beginning of a disease outbreak.

 When someone begins exhibiting symptoms, such as a fever, cough, or body aches, they often turn to the internet for answers.
 They may search for information about their symptoms to determine the type of disease they have developed.
 These individual searches, when aggregated with countless others, form a collective pool of data.
 This accumulation of searches serves as an early indicator or "signal" of respiratory disease activity within a population.
-Remarkably, this digital footprint can act as a proxy for real activity, offering insights into its spread before official hospital reports are submitted.

 Respiratory disease-related search volumes complement existing surveillance systems and have shown to be most effective when combined with other types of data.
 In our efforts, we are currently working on developing Early warning Systems that leverage internet-search data, along with official health reports on respiratory diseases (such as Influenza, RSV, and COVID-19) to address the following tasks: